dps923/winter2020/graded-work/assign2.md

 The template-provided view controller and scene cannot be used in this app.
 Therefore, in the project navigator, delete the ```ViewController.swift``` file.

 Next, select the "Players" folder item near the top of the project navigator, and create a new file (Command-N).
-It will be a subclass of UITableViewController.
-In class, your professor suggested that the names of your controllers do not need the words "table" or "view".
+It will be a Cocoa Touch Class.
+Next, make it a subclass of UITableViewController.

+In our September 26 classroom session, your professor suggested that the names of your controllers do not need the words "table" or "view".
 Here, we go further - there's no point in the word "controller" in the file or class name, so just keep it simple - we want to control a list of players, so let's just name it "PlayerList".

 ![Table view controller](images/a2-tvc-create.png)